Antimatter Building Programme

 Key FDRP Patterns Observed

-Expert Persistence
+Specialist Persistence

 Specialists maintained context across review rounds, building on prior findings rather than starting fresh.
 This emergent operational pattern improved finding quality by reducing redundant analysis and enabling deeper cross-round integration.